 I use Linux on the desktop myself rather frequently, but it is not the OS my system boots to by default.
 Why is that?

 It used to be that there was a large amount of inertia that kept me from making the switch completely because of legacy apps on Windows.
 As I look at the program icons on my Windows desktop right now, I see that is not the case so much.
 Except for a few specialty programs (soap making, ornament collecting, …), there are Linux versions or Linux equivalents of all of the programs I commonly use, with the exception of Evernote.

 You can access Evernote from a browser in Linux, but there is no equivalent of the Web Clipper that I know of.
-And with Evernote’s recent announcement of price increases, I am actively looking for alternatives that work for me.
+And with Evernote’s recent announcement of price increases (Broken Link), I am actively looking for alternatives that work for me.
 (I have been a Premium user for years and have a ton of stuff on the system.
 Finding something that can handle that much information gracefully has been difficult.
 Could always do it myself I suppose.)

 This is not quite the case for the programs on my wife’s desktop.
 I can only imagine how this would be in a family full of kids.
 But we’ve made the switch to OS X in the past and back to Windows without too much hassle.